Detoxification (detox) diets are more popular than ever.

 This is a detailed review of detox diets and their health effects.

-Detox diets are generally short-term dietary interventions designed to eliminate toxins from the body.
+Detox diets are generally short-term dietary interventions designed to eliminate toxins from your body.

-A typical detox diet involves a period of fasting, followed by a strict diet of fruit, vegetables, fruit juices and water.
-Sometimes a detox also includes herbs, teas, supplements and colon cleanses or enemas.
+A typical detox diet involves a period of fasting, followed by a strict diet of fruit, vegetables, fruit juices, and water.
+Sometimes a detox also includes herbs, teas, supplements, and colon cleanses or enemas.

 This is claimed to:

-- Rest the organs by fasting.
+- Rest your organs by fasting

-- Promote toxin elimination through feces, urine and sweat.
+- Promote toxin elimination through feces, urine, and sweat

-- Improve circulation.
+- Improve circulation

-- Provide the body with healthy nutrients.
+- Provide your body with healthy nutrients

 Most detox diets involve at least one of the following (1):